 Dr. Paul Yong

 Dr. Paul Yong (MD, PhD, FRCSC) is a Gynaecologist at the BC Women’s Centre for Pelvic Pain & Endometriosis and has been with the program since it began in 2011.
-Dr. Yong’s clinical practice is focused on pelvic pain, with particular interest in endometriosis, painful periods, sexual pain, co-existing bladder and bowel problems, and pain related to the musculoskeletal system.
-His surgical interests include laparoscopic excision of complex endometriosis and prevention of adhesions in women with endometriosis and pelvic pain/infertility.
+Dr. Yong’s clinical practice is focused on pelvic pain, with a particular interest in endometriosis, painful periods, sexual pain, co-existing bladder and bowel problems, and pain related to the musculoskeletal system.
+His surgical interests include laparoscopic excision of complex endometriosis and prevention of adhesions in women with endometriosis and pelvic pain and infertility.

 Holly Yager (MEd, RCC, CCC) is a Clinical Counsellor at the BC Women’s Centre for Pelvic Pain & Endometriosis and has been with the program since it began in 2011.
-Holly has provided therapy to women, couples, and groups for reproductive health-related challenges for over 10 years.
-Her areas of focus include chronic pelvic pain, infertility, pregnancy loss, reproductive decision-making, sexual health, PMDD, and perinatal and postpartum depression/anxiety, as well as anxiety, depression, grief and loss, trauma, and relationship concerns.
-She uses a variety of psychotherapies including mindfulness-based cognitive therapy (MBCT), cognitive behavioural therapy (CBT), and clinical hypnosis.
+Holly has provided therapy to women, couples, and groups for over 10 years.
+She has a primary focus on women’s reproductive health, which includes the treatment of anxiety, depression, grief & loss, trauma, and relationship concerns related to chronic pelvic pain, infertility, pregnancy/postpartum, pregnancy loss, and PMDD.
+Holly uses a variety of psychotherapies including mindfulness-integrated cognitive behavioural therapy (MiCBT).